Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

       ![A tag, a person and a flower icons made of simple shapes.](/images/design/icons/icons-creating-filled-2@2x.png)

       Icons are made out of contiguous shapes.
-Ideally one, but it’s possible to go up to three, when required for clarity.
+Ideally one, but it’s possible to go up to three when required for clarity.

     </DirectiveCard>